MMK21Hub/statsapp/README.md

 - Generates CSV data for daily message totals for a column chart or line graph, and hour-based message totals for generating "time card" diagrams
 - Individual data points for each person, so that a specific person's data can be viewed
 - Parses and filters special cases like deleted messages and polls
-- Merging multiple chat exports makes analysis of large chat histories possible
+- Names can be customized to avoid leaking your embarrassing contact names
-- Contact name normalization ensures each contact is consistently counted as the same person
+- Tested for large chat histories (190k+ messages)

 ## Design